Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   - Format `/dev/nvme1n1p2` with LUKS2, using `pbkdf2` for compatibility with `systemd-cryptenroll`:
     ```bash
     # (REPLACED) cryptsetup luksFormat --type luks2 /dev/nvme1n1p2 --pbkdf pbkdf2 --pbkdf-force-iterations 500000 *GRUB not supporting argon2id only applies if GRUB itself is unlocking the drive (e.g., to read an encrypted /boot partition, which you don't have).
+    # PBKDF choice is irrelevant to GRUB because boot is via UKI; systemd unlocks LUKS.
     cryptsetup luksFormat --type luks2 --cipher aes-xts-plain64 --hash sha512 --iter-time 5000 --key-size 512 --pbkdf argon2id --sector-size 4096 /dev/nvme1n1p2
     ```
   - Open the LUKS partition: